MARBLER: An Open Platform for Standardized Evaluation of Multi-Robot Reinforcement Learning Algorithms: Experiments

 We trained VDN and QMIX for a total of 5 million time steps in each scenario.
 Given the conflicting evidence about off-policy algorithms being more sample efficient than on-policy algorithms due to their use of a replay buffer~\cite{mappo,papoudakis2021benchmarking}, we trained MAPPO for a total of 25 million time steps.
 We trained five seeds for each algorithm.

-Because the Robotarium immediately stops a run when robots collide or go outside the acceptable boundaries, we used strict CBFs so that, if the robots attempt to get within 20cm from each other, their movement slows to the point to where they almost stop.
-We also penalize the robots and end the episode if robots collide or drive outside the boundaries of the environment.
-By doing this, the robots are able to successfully run in the Robotarium after training.
+Researchers control what happens if robots go outside of the Robotarium's boundaries or collide in simulation.
+However, the real Robotarium immediately terminates an episode if either event happens.
+To prevent frequent and premature termination in the Robotarium, we used strict CBFs such that, if the robots attempt to get within 20cm from each other, their movement slows down to almost a full stop.
+Like the real Robotarium, we penalize the robots and end the episode if robots collide or drive out of bounds.

-In all scenarios, robots had full communication and in all scenarios except MT, robots had unlimited bandwidth in their communications.
+In all scenarios, robots had full communication.
 Exact details about how the environments were configured for these evaluations are included in the supplementary material.